 Commissioner Sheehan is originally from Ireland, and has a Master’s Degree in Structural Engineering and Architecture from the University of Edinburgh.
 In her free time, she also serves as the Chair of the Board of Directors for Camp Wanakee in Meredith NH.
 She lives in Nashua, NH with her husband Sean.

-Lunch Speaker: Robert Scott, NH Dept. of Environmental Services (NHDES) Commissioner
+NH Dept. of Environmental Services (NHDES) Water Division Director

 Check back after the conference for photographs!